CryptoExplor/Circle-Faucet/README.md

 # Circle Faucet - Multi-Key Testnet Token Claimer

-A secure, serverless web application for claiming testnet tokens from Circle's faucet with support for user-provided API keys and a password-protected default faucet with smart key rotation.
+A secure, serverless web application for claiming testnet tokens from Circle's faucet with support for user-provided API keys and a password-protected default faucet with smart key rotation and automatic fallback.

 ## 🎯 Features